iankirby/csv-to-gloss/README.md

 ## The file structure

 * this is currently in a state that I would describe as "working but not optimal".
 You should store it in a directory with the following structure:
-* If you call the script in a directory wihtout these subdirectories, it will creat them for you.
+* If you call the script in a directory without these subdirectories, it will create them for you.

 ```
 Directory